Peer-Reviewed Primer

 As part of its implementation of AB 32 (Nunez, 2006), the California Air Resources Board (CARB) launched the statewide Cap-and-Trade Program in late 2012.
 The program initially covered greenhouse gases (GHGs)—including carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O)—produced by the industrial and electricity sectors.
 Emissions associated with transportation fuels and natural gas distributors were added to the program in 2015.

-Currently about 75% of statewide emissions are covered by the cap, including emissions from electricity imports and fuel imported and consumed in the state.316 As a result of implementation decisions, the direct contributions of Cap-and-Trade to emission reductions achieved in California are suspected to be modest in comparison with other programs.317 Expenditures from the Greenhouse Gas Reduction Fund (GGRF) supported by Cap-and-Trade auction proceeds contribute additional emission reductions (see Figure 8.1).318 The future role of Cap-and-Trade in driving emission reductions through 2030 (when the program is currently set to expire) is uncertain.
-Analysts have cautioned that excessive banked allowances jeopardize California’s ability to reach 2030 emission reduction targets.319,320
+Currently about 80% of statewide emissions are covered by the cap, including emissions from electricity imports and fuel imported and consumed in the state.
+As a result of implementation decisions, the direct contributions of Cap-and-Trade to emission reductions achieved in California are suspected to be modest in comparison with other programs.
+Proceeds from the Cap-and-Trade auction are deposited into the Greenhouse Gas Reduction Fund (GGRF).
+The GGRF supports programs that contribute to additional emission reductions (see Figure 8.1).
+The future role of Cap-and-Trade in driving emission reductions through 2030 (when the program is currently set to expire) is uncertain depending in part on the performance of complementary programs.
+Analysts have cautioned that excessive banked allowances* jeopardize California’s ability to reach 2030 emission reduction targets.

 Compared to the 2017 Scoping Plan, CARB’s 2022 Scoping Plan predicts a much more modest role for Cap-and-Trade in driving future reductions in GHG emissions.
 However, the Independent Emissions Market Advisory Committee—established by AB 398 (Eduardo Garcia, 2017) to analyze the performance of Cap-and-Trade—has recommended several reforms that could make the program play a larger role in driving emission reductions.

 Facilities regulated by Cap-and-Trade are disproportionately located in communities with greater numbers of residents of color and residents living in poverty.
-Environmental justice advocates argue the program inadvertently leads to increased pollution in these communities, because it does not require these facilities to directly reduce emissions if the operating firms satisfy their compliance obligations in other ways.
+Environmental justice advocates argue the program inadequately addresses pollution in these communities because it does not require these facilities to directly reduce emissions if the operating firms satisfy their compliance obligations in other ways.

 Download the Full Report to continue reading